-To get married in Queensland, you need to be 18 years or older (at least 1 partner)—you first need to decide where you want to be married:
+To get married in Queensland, at least 1 partner must be 18 or older.
+The first step is to decide where you want to be married:

-- a wedding at the Brisbane registry with a registered registry marriage celebrant—or some of the regional Queensland Magistrates Courts provide this service
+- a wedding at the Brisbane registry with one of our registered marriage celebrants

-- a location of your choice with a registered civil marriage celebrant
+- at a location of your choice with a registered civil marriage celebrant, religious marriage celebrant or civil religious marriage celebrant.
+A list of registered marriage celebrants is available through the Australian Attorney-General’s Department.

-If you do not complete the notice of intended marriage application form with your registered celebrant, you both must sign the application form in the presence of a qualified witness.
+If you don't complete the notice of intended marriage application form with your registered celebrant, you both must sign the application form in the presence of a qualified witness.
 You must still lodge it with your registered celebrant and show them your identity and eligibility documents.

 What the law says